codezonediitj/adaboost/README.md

 3. `CMAKE_PREFIX_PATH`

 Required for installing.
 Defines the path where the library is to be installed.
-Set it to, `/usr/local/include` on Linux based syst
+Set it to, `/usr/local/include` on Linux based systems.

 Installing
 ----------